mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-handling.md

   cd $REPO_ROOT/$CONFERENCE_SHORT
   ```

-- if required, update all passwords, keys, IP addresses and port numbers found in the `$REPO_ROOT/$CONFERENCE_SHORT/server-resources` folder
+- if required, update all passwords, keys, IP addresses and port numbers found in the `$REPO_ROOT/$CONFERENCE_SHORT/server-resources` directory according to the used
-  according to the used settings on the running server.
+  settings on the running server.
   - `docker-compose.yml`
   - `config/gogs/conf/app.ini`
   - `config/postgres/postgressecrets.env`
-  - `config/uploader/config`
+  - `config/uploader/config`;
+    note that the `submissioncloseddate` is inclusive, meaning the service will close
+    ON the specified date not at the end of it.
   - the `uploadersalt` string

-- commit and upload the changes
+- commit and upload the changes to gin

   ```bash
   cd $REPO_ROOT